relativitydev/relativity.testing.framework.api/README.md

 ### Usage Metrics

 EnableApplicationInsights can be set in the RunSettings with the following values to set how much is logged.
-By default this is set to All and personal information will be sent to Relativity.
+By default this is set to All and information about your code will be sent to Relativity.
 For more information about the different logging levels, see [Metrics-Collection](https://relativitydev.github.io/relativity.testing.framework.api/articles/Metrics-Collection.html).

 - All
 - UsageOnly